Chrisae9/discord-interactions-webhook/CONTRIBUTING.md

-# Contributing to Discord Interaction Webhook
+# Contributing to Discord Interactions Webhook

-We welcome contributions to the Discord Interaction Webhook project!
+We welcome contributions to the Discord Interactions Webhook project!
 Whether you're reporting bugs, improving the documentation, or contributing code, your help is greatly appreciated.

 ## Table of Contents
 1. [Getting Started](#getting-started)